amazon-braket/amazon-braket-schemas-python/README.md

 ```

 ## Usage
-There are currently two types of IR, including jacqd (JsonAwsQuantumCircuitDescription) and annealing.
+There are currently two types of IR, including jaqcd (JsonAwsQuantumCircuitDescription) and annealing.
 See below for their usage.

 **Serializing python structures**
 ```python